micheles/decorator/documentation.rst

 -----------------------------------------

 The decorator module is over ten years old, but still alive and kicking.
-It is used by several frameworks (IPython, scipy, pyramid,...) and has been stable for a *long* time.
+It is used by several frameworks (IPython, scipy, authkit, pylons, repoze, pycuda, sugar, ...) and has been stable for a *long* time.
 It is your best option if you want to preserve the signature of decorated functions in a consistent way across Python releases.
 Version 4.0 is fully compatible with the past, except for one thing: support for Python 2.4 and 2.5 has been dropped.
 That decision made it possible to use a single code base both for Python 2.X and Python 3.X.
 This is a *huge* bonus, since I could remove over 2,000 lines of duplicated documentation/doctests.
 Having to maintain separate docs for Python 2 and Python 3 effectively stopped any development on the module for several years.
 Moreover, it is now trivial to distribute the module as a wheel_ since 2to3 is no more required.
 Since Python 2.5 has been released 9 years ago, I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version 3.4.2.
 This version supports all Python releases from 2.6 up to 3.5, which currently is still in beta status.

 .. _wheel: http://pythonwheels.com/